railsuser2014/openobject-doc-book-en/source/book/3/3_8/chart_of_accounts.rst

 .. index::
    single: Virtual Accounts

-.. tip::   **Advantage**  *Virtual accounts*
+.. tip:: Virtual accounts

 	Virtual accounts enable you to provide different representations of one or several existing charts of accounts.
 	Creating and restructuring virtual accounts has no impact on the accounting entries.
 	You can then use the virtual charts with no risk of altering the general chart of accounts or future accounting entries.

 	Because they're used only to get different representation of the same entries they're very useful for: